Orientation Memory of Magnetic Dipoles: Gyromagnetic precession and memory

+The precession rate \eqref{omm} is remarkably similar to its gravitational cousin.
+Indeed, the precession rate of a gyroscopic subjected to gravitational radiation is \cite{Seraj:2021rxd,Seraj:2022qyt}

-where $\widetilde{A}_a\equiv\eps_{a}{}^b A_b$ is the dual asymptotic data corresponding to \eqref{aasp} and $\Delta \tlA_a(u)\equiv\tlA_a(u)-\tlA_a(-\infty)$.
-This precession rate is remarkably similar to that of gyroscopes in gravitational waves \cite{Seraj:2021rxd,Seraj:2022qyt}, which takes the same form with $\tlA$ replaced by the dual shear tensor; the only key difference is the presence of the coupling constant $k$, which would be absent in the gravitational case owing to the equivalence principle.
+where $\widetilde C{}_{AB}\equiv\epsilon^C{}_AC_{BC}$ is the dual shear tensor at null infinity and $\dot{C}_{AB}$ is the news tensor.
+This is exactly the form of eq.~\eqref{omm}, with $\widetilde{A}$ replaced by dual shear.
+(All results being covariant on $S^2$, one is free to exchange dyad indices $a,b$ for coordinate indices $A,B$.)
+The only key difference is the presence of the coupling constant $k$ in eq.~\eqref{omm}, which is absent in the gravitational case \eqref{s3b} owing to the equivalence principle.

-It is immediate to deduce the net rotation angle in the transverse plane following a burst of radiation: it is an integral $\Phi=\int_{-\infty}^\infty\dd u\,\Omega(u)$ with $\Omega$ given by \eqref{omm}.
-This angle is the \textit{gyromagnetic memory}.
-Since all results above are covariant, the net rotation can also be written in standard polar coordinates $\th^B$ on the sphere:
+It is immediate to deduce the net rotation angle in the transverse plane following a burst of electromagnetic radiation: it is an integral $\Phi=\int_{-\infty}^\infty\dd u\,\Omega(u)$ with $\Omega$ given by eq.~\eqref{omm}.
+This angle is the \textit{gyromagnetic memory}:

 where $A_B=E^a_{\;B}\,A_a$ and $D_B$ is the covariant derivative determined by the metric $\gamma_{BC}$ on $S^2$.
-Again, the similarity between this expression and gravitational gyroscopic memory \cite{Seraj:2021rxd,Seraj:2022qyt} is striking.
-The term $D_B \widetilde{A}^B$ in \eqref{memory} is indeed the radial magnetic field at null infinity, and it may be seen as a boundary current for dual large gauge transformations \cite{Strominger:2015bla}; it is analogous to the dual mass aspect \cite{Godazgar:2018qpq,Godazgar:2018dvh,Kol:2019nkc,Oliveri:2020xls,Kol:2020ucd,Freidel:2021qpz} that appears in the gravitational case \cite{Seraj:2021rxd,Seraj:2022qyt}.
-As for the nonlinear term in \eqref{memory}, we now study it in a separate section.
+Again, the similarity between this expression and gravitational gyroscopic memory \cite{Seraj:2021rxd,Seraj:2022qyt} is striking: the gravitational result is just obtained by integrating eq.~\eqref{s3b} over time.